 50 fascinating facts about farming in America

 Since just after World War II, the number of people employed in agriculture has dropped by half.
 Most of America’s farms are small and nearly all are family-run—but they’re also disappearing.
 In 1935, the number of farms peaked at almost 7 million.
-By 2007, that number had dropped to about 2.2 million farms.
-That number has dropped off slightly today.
+By 2019, that number had dropped to about 2.02 million farms.

 In 1870, about half of all Americans had jobs in agriculture, according to the Bureau of Labor Statistics.
 Today, the United States Department of Agriculture (USDA) reports that farmworkers comprise less than 1% of salary workers in the U.S. Nevertheless, production is still huge.
 U.S. farmers raise hundreds of millions of egg-laying hens, harvest millions of tons of fruits and vegetables, and keep the rest of the world supplied with corn, wheat, and soybeans.
-A single acre of land can grow 50,000 pounds of strawberries or 3,000 pounds of wheat, according to the American Farm Bureau Federation; and in 2018 alone, $139.6 billion worth of U.S. agricultural products were exported around the world despite disruptions to the supply chain.
+A single acre of land can grow 50,000 pounds of strawberries or 3,000 pounds of wheat, according to the American Farm Bureau Federation; and in 2020 alone, an estimated $135 billion in U.S. agricultural products were exported around the world despite disruptions to the supply chain.